 Step 1.
 Download and Launch iMyFone iOS System Recovery

 Download the program from iMyFone official download center and launch it.
-Click Start and connect your device to the computer.
-Follow the prompt on the screen to start the download/fix process.
+Choose Standard Mode on the main screen.

 Step 2: Select and Download Firmware

-You can download the firmware package for the latest iOS, but even this is not a hassle, as the software provides you with the option to automatically download the latest version for your phone, so all you need to do is press Download.
+You can download the firmware package of the latest iOS.
+It is not a hassle, as the software provides you with the option to automatically download the latest version for your phone, so all you need to do is press Download.

-Once the firmware has been downloaded, iMyFone iOS System Recovery will automatically start install the firmware package to your iPhone.
-After that (usually less than 15 minutes), iOS 10.3 is back to your device.
+Once the firmware has been downloaded, click Start to Fix, and then iMyFone iOS System Recovery will automatically start install the firmware package to your iPhone.
+After that (usually less than 15 minutes), iOS 11.4 is back to your device.